Welcome to Raygun: A quick start guide for new and returning users

 Full session trace on errors

 Edge cases are usually caused by an unforeseen sequence of events, for example, the way the end user is traveling through your app combined with the browser they use.
-Therefore, replicating the environment in which an error occurred takes longer.
-The full session trace is invaluable for revealing this information.
+This means that replicating the environment in which an error occurred takes longer.
+The full session trace is invaluable for putting this together.

 How does Raygun automatically group errors?

 Raygun’s error grouping algorithm relies primarily on the stack trace.
-Therefore, it works best when errors are given the appropriate design considerations before they are sent into Raygun.
+So it works best when errors are given the appropriate design considerations before they’re sent into Raygun.

 Here’s how to write great software error messages